 I don’t know why but muffins also remind me of those back to school days.
 Not that my Mom in particular baked muffins, in fact, she didn’t.
 But she did bake banana bread.
 Loaves and loaves of banana bread.
 Banana bread that we would eat with tall glasses of milk for a quick breakfast on an early school morning.
 And that she would pack in a zipper baggie our lunch boxes (because there were no Bento boxes back then) for a special treat.
-Then there were the loaves, adorned with a cheap, plastic gift bow, that she would send with us to school to gift to every teacher, custodian, nurse, librarian and principal for Christmas or at the end of a tiresome school year.

 And while my Mom’s banana bread has become legendary, sometimes I have to change it up a bit.
 Make it in muffin form.
 Add a pop of of extra flavor.
 Make a streusel topping….

 It is was makes these chocolate banana muffins.
 Sure these are moist.
 And are chocolaty.
 AND are loaded with chocolate chips.
 But this streusel topping.
 Whelp.
 It is good.
 Very…..
 Very…..
 Good!